menandmice/micetro_docs/guides/implementation/ad_user_auth.rst

     :width: 60%

-Active Directory Single Sign-on
+Active Directory Single Sign-On
 -------------------------------
-You can enable the single sign-on so that Active Directory users do not have to authenticate when logging in through Micetro.
+You can enable a single sign-on so that Active Directory users do not have to authenticate when logging in through Micetro.

 **To enable Active Directory Single Sign-on**: